 Miss Walker has written four full-length novel manuscripts, a three-act play, and seventeen non-fiction books, including a 14-volume transcription of her 28-year diary.
 Currently, her three-book novel, Amazed by Her Grace, and one of her non-fiction books, What You Didn’t Learn in Trucking School: The Trucker’s Little Book of Etiquette, are available to the public.

-Miss Walker’s ultimate dream is to walk into a college library and find her Grace novel not only wedged between the novels of Alice and Margaret Walker but also held in similar high regard.
+Miss Walker’s favorite author is Gloria Naylor, whom she once interviewed; her favorite novels are Naylor’s Mama Day and Margaret Mitchell’s Gone with the Wind.
+Her ultimate dream is to walk into a college library and find her Grace books not only wedged between the novels of Alice and Margaret Walker but also held in similar high regard.
 She currently resides in a suburb of Atlanta.